MakerJake01/MakerJakes-keyboards/J46kcol/README.md

 | Screws | 8 | M2 at least 3mm |
 | Screws | 10 | M2 longer than 3mm |

+# Build Notes
+I tend to go a bit overboard with screws.
+You can ignore and skip out on many screws and you will be fine.

 # Where to Buy
 I am not working on a group buy but I do have some spare pcbs.
 To get the most info join my discord server.
 You can buy and print the parts needed youself.